CORRECTED-Thailand auto sales seen up 4.3 pct in 2015 - Toyota

 The company sold 327,027 vehicles in Thailand in 2014, down 27 percent from a year earlier.

 "In 2015 Thailand domestic sales will restore to its normalcy after the termination of the First Car Buyer Tax Rebate program," Kyoichi Tanada, president of the Toyota Thai unit, said in a statement.
-(Reporting by Viparat Jantraprap; editing by Anupama Dwivedi and Jason Neely)
+(Reporting by Viparat Jantraprap; Editing by Anupama Dwivedi)

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)